Why do we need this? So we can get in touch and help find you nursing homes for your needs. Home Care Package Levels: What’s Covered?

 Each level of Home Care Package has a different amount of funding, which is used to subsidise home care services from an approved provider.
+Since 1 November 2025, the four Home Care Package (HCPs) levels are now transitioned into the new Support at Home program.

-The 4 levels of Home Care Packages
+The Four Levels of Transitioned Home Care Packages (HCPs)

 - Level 1: Basic assistance